 But two physicists in Finland in a paper recently submitted to the journal High Energy Physics and awaiting peer review may be able to shed light on Dark Matter and Inflatons that populated the early Universe.
 They see gravity as the key player in the interaction of the early elementary particles that filled The Universe after The Cosmic Inflation.
 That inflation didn’t last very long and it stopped after the Inflatons decayed into the multiple elementary particles that appeared.
 This period of time, referred to as the Preheating Phase, is described by some cosmologists as a time of “crazy physics.”
 That is, the rules of physics that we believe govern The Universe didn’t appear to apply.

 This is quantum gravity at a nanoscale and a fundamental force in The Universe.
-It isn’t Einstein’s gravity but rather gravity that interacts on tiny particles.
+It isn’t Einstein’s gravity but rather gravity that interacts with tiny particles.
 Where Einstein theorized that matter and mass bent the shape of space explaining gravity, quantum gravity is about interactions responding to electromagnetic energy.
 Einstein’s gravity explains why our moon orbits Earth rather than the other way around.
 The heavier mass bends space to make the smaller mass rotate around it.
 Einstein’s gravity is a relatively weak force.
-Gravitons, on the other hand exert considerable force on small objects with which they interact.
+Gravitons, on the other hand, exert considerable force on small objects with which they interact.

 So what conclusion can we draw about our future from studying the cosmological origins of our Universe?
 It is 13.82 billion Earth years old and will continue to exist for tens of billions of years into the future.
 Will the forces of quantum gravity at some point alter the rules of physics causing the expansion that started with The Big Bang to slow down, stop, or reverse?
 What role will gravitons and Dark Matter play?
 Will we see Dark Matter revealed in the next few decades as we build more powerful space and land-based telescopes to observe the night sky?